 Financing terms and investment decisions are jointly determined.
 This interdependence links firms' asset and liability sides and can lead to short-termism in investment.
-In our model, asymmetric information frictions increase with the investment horizon, such that financing for long-term projects is relatively expensive and, potentially, rationed.
-In response, firms whose first-best investment opportunities are long-term may distort their investment towards second-best projects of shorter maturities.
-This worsens financing terms for firms with shorter maturity projects, inducing them to distort their investment as well.
+In our model, financing frictions increase with the investment horizon, such that financing for long-term projects is relatively expensive and potentially rationed.
+In response, firms whose first-best investment opportunities are long-term may change their investments towards second-best projects of shorter maturities.
+This worsens financing terms for firms with shorter maturity projects, inducing them to change their investments as well.
 In equilibrium, investment is inefficiently short-term.
 Equilibrium asset-side adjustments by firms can amplify shocks and, while privately optimal, can be socially undesirable.

 Milbradt, Konstantin, and Martin Oehmke.
 "Maturity Rationing and Collective Short-Termism."
 Columbia Business School, February 2014.